SZemanek/USBrelay/README.md

 Vendor Documentation: http://s3.amazonaws.com/s3.image.smart/download/101-70-208/101-70-208.zip

 The vendor documentation is very poor.
 This board usually does not have a model number on it.
-It is a white PCB, labeled "SainSmart:  Power to the makers" and islabeled "Serial Relay".
+It is a white PCB, labeled "SainSmart:  Power to the makers" and is labeled "Serial Relay".

 There is a jumper on the board "USB/COM" which controls where the power to the board comes from.
 (USB or "common" DC input) you might want to run this board off a separate DC power source if turning off the relays unexpectedly would cause a problem, because the relay board does not save state when it loses power.

+REQUIREMENT:  This library requires the "pyserial" package to work properly.
+The line is "import serial" however to install the required package it is titled "pyserial"  so using pip:    "pip install pyserial" or if you will be running this as root "sudo pip install pyserial".
+If you need to manually install pyserial or want to read the documentation on that library check here:  https://pypi.org/project/pyserial/

 WARNING: This board sometimes will miss a command and the relay won't engage properly.
 As a lazy workaround, in the command line version, I send each command twice.